Mount Kenya trek

 - Adventure Alternative staff throughout

 - Porters and cooks, plus equipment for them

-- Bottled water when not on the mountain (water on the mountain is provided at each camp)
+- Bottled water when not on the mountain (we use mountain water during the trek)

 - Personal expenses